cluswata/Module_17_Practical_3/README.md

 * **Complexity:** SVMs are more complex to tune and interpret compared to simpler models like Logistic Regression or Decision Trees.

 **Conclusion:**<br>
-SVM is the best choice, however, for faster training times, interpretability and reasonable performance, Logistic Regression is more practical.
+SVM was the best choice, however, for faster training times, interpretability and reasonable performance, Logistic Regression was more practical hence selected.

-**FINAL MODEL: LOGISTIC REGRESSION**
+**FINAL MODEL: LOGISTIC REGRESSION**<br>
 A decision tree algorithm was used to explore complex interactions to add to the logistic regression model.

 ![DT_model](Graphs/DT_model.png)